 As an example of activities we involve ourselves in, to reduce the risk of negative stress, is project start up meetings where ways of working together are discussed, a mandatory bi-annual training on how to detect risk behaviour of symptoms and weekly measuring our stress level with short engagement form (our pulse survey).

-Handling stress is an important topic, let’s have a more continued dialogue on do’s and don’ts near future!?
+Handling stress is an important topic, let’s have a more continued dialogue on do’s and don’ts in the near future!?